 According to Insurance.com, 34 states have laws that mandate insurance companies to give discounts to seniors who take driving lessons.
 If you live in a state that mandates such a discount, you can reduce your insurance rates by taking a driving course.
 This senior discount ranges from five percent to 15 percent and could help save you money on your premiums while also improving your defensive driving skills.

 Even if you live in a state that doesn’t mandate discounts for driver safety courses, insurers often still offer discounts for taking them.
 AARP offers an online driver safety course that you can take in the comfort of your home.
 You will have up to 60 days to complete it.
-For the discounts in your state to apply, there are different age restrictions.
-So, you will need to check with your state to find out what the requirements are.
+For the discounts in Virginia to apply, there are different age restrictions.
+So, you will need to check with Virginia to find out what the requirements are.

 Choose a Safe Car